Heating Ventilation & Air Conditioning in Portland

 1. Spring startup procedures ensure systems operate efficiently after months of limited use during mild Portland weather.

-2. Fall preparation involves checking heating systems to ensure proper operation before winter weather arrives.
+2. Fall preparation involves checking heating systems to ensure they operate properly before winter weather arrives.

-3. Shoulder season operations allow for natural ventilation and reduced mechanical system usage during mild weather.
+3. Shoulder season operations enable natural ventilation and minimize mechanical system usage during mild weather conditions.

 Energy Efficiency and Rebates